Pranali-05/Analyzing-E-commerce-Sales-data/README.md

 # Analyzing-E-commerce-Sales-data
 In this project we Analyze sales data from an e-commerce platform to gain insights into customer behavior and product performance .

+# Problem Statement

+In the retail industry Understanding Sales customer behavior and product trends are important for businesses striving to optimize operations and increase customer satisfaction.
+This dataset focuses on online retail transactions.
+It presents an opportunity to uncover key issues influencing business performance.
+As a data analyst The main goal is to answer the following questions.
+Each is designed to guide analysis to valuable, actionable conclusions.

 # Objective
 The objective of the E-commerce Sales Data Analysis project is to gain insights into the sales performance of an e-commerce business.
 This involves analyzing various aspects of the sales data to identify trends, patterns, and anomalies.
 The analysis aims to support decision-making processes by providing actionable insights into customer behavior, sales performance, and overall business health.
 Specific objectives include: